thesqual92/earnapp_pizero/README.md

 ✔ IP detected
 ...
 ```
+Ignore any further error message since the earnapp version for Pi zero is no longer offically supported.

 # Get Earnapp configuration from another device
 #Copy a /etc/earnapp from another device already linked to earnapp (move the /etc/earnapp since it has a unique UUID that can only work on one device simultaneously)